fuegovic/website-lc/README.md

 ### random docs note:
 - // Contact Page?
 - // Footer update
+- // 📝 instruction for blog posts, (basically the same as the changelogs)
+- // Hide "Pricing"
 - // add and organize docs (once the base properly is set)
 - // Add proper screenshots in `about`
 - // Install -> Self-hosting